seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 In what place of the field doth Calchas keep?

 **ULYSSES**
-At Menelaus’ tent, most princely Troilus:
+At Menelaus' tent, most princely Troilus:
 There Diomed doth feast with him to-night;
 Who neither looks upon the heaven nor earth,
 But gives all gaze and bent of amorous view